crccheck/django-object-actions/README.md

 ### Alternate Installation

-You don\'t have to add this to `INSTALLED_APPS`, all you need to to do is copy the template `django_object_actions/change_form.html` some place Django\'s template loader [will find it](https://docs.djangoproject.com/en/dev/ref/settings/#template-dirs).
+You don't have to add this to `INSTALLED_APPS`, all you need to to do is copy the template `django_object_actions/change_form.html` some place Django's template loader [will find it](https://docs.djangoproject.com/en/dev/ref/settings/#template-dirs).

-If you don\'t intend to use the template customizations at all, don\'t add `django_object_actions` to your `INSTALLED_APPS` at all and use `BaseDjangoObjectActions` instead of `DjangoObjectActions`.
+If you don't intend to use the template customizations at all, don't add `django_object_actions` to your `INSTALLED_APPS` at all and use `BaseDjangoObjectActions` instead of `DjangoObjectActions`.